wwfyde/dify-docs/en/user-guide/launching-dify-apps/developing-with-apis/README.md

 ### Text-generation application

 These applications are used to generate high-quality text, such as articles, summaries, translations, etc., by calling the completion-messages API and sending user input to obtain generated text results.
-The model parameters and prompt templates used for generating text depend on the developer's settings in the Dify Prompt Arrangement page.
+The model parameters and prompt templates used for generating text depend on the developer's settings in the MoLook Prompt Arrangement page.

 You can find the API documentation and example requests for this application in **Applications -> Access API**.